Shopping Links

 As much as I want to say "Just skip the first 20 episodes," that wouldn't work.
 From a narrative standpoint they're mostly repeating things that already happened in different context, but too many of the soap-operatic twists and turns worm their way into the final story arc to ignore.
 Maybe you could watch it while you're doing something else, and only pay close attention when Lelouch does something awesome.

-Next on the laundry list is the fanservice.
-Several excuses to put female cast members in skimpy swimwear could, perhaps, be overlooked.
-A ninja-maid, less so.
-Revealing Sayoko as a sleeper agent was a nice twist; a ninja sleeper agent, that's just pandering.
-Fun, but stupid.
+Next on the self-destruction list is fanservice.
+Several excuses to put female characters in skimpy swimwear could, perhaps, be overlooked.
+But a ninja-maid?
+Revealing Sayoko as a sleeper agent was a nice twist; a ninja sleeper agent, that's just pandering--fun, but stupid.

 Then there's the ever-increasing cast of colorful characters, half of whom end up at Ashford Academy and exist mostly to fill a fan-favorite niche.
 The few who are passably interesting get short-changed in terms of development anyway.